Chattanooga bus crash: What we know -- and don't know

 After the accident, Walker called his mother, Gwenevere Cook.
 She said her son tried to get the children off the bus.
 Cook described Walker as a responsible man who took care of his 3-year-old son.

-A co-worker at his other job at Amazon told CNN affiliate WSMV that Walker worked two jobs to take care of his son.
+A co-worker at his other job at Amazon told CNN affiliate WSMV-TV that Walker worked two jobs to take care of his son.
 "The picture that you paint of someone who'd do something like this is not the vibe I got from him," Breena Ross told the station.

 "He was respectable.
 Just a very nice person."
 She added that he'd often come to work tired.

-What we don't know: The results of tests on a blood sample from Walker that has been sent to the state lab for processing.
+What we don't know: The results of tests on a blood sample from Walker that has been sent to a state lab for processing.
 Were there factors, such as fatigue or distractions, that may have affected his driving?

 His driving record